 - How does the team raise its money?
 Players pay an entry fee of $30 every time they play in a Piranha tournament.
 Players may play in a maximum of twelve tournaments in our twenty tournament schedule, for a season-long contribution of $360.
 Players may prepay and receive a reduced season rate of $300.

 - What does the team do with that money?
-All of the money we raise (minus minor equipment purchases and venue rental expenses) is given out as prize packages to each season’s top scorers.
+All of the money we raise is given out as prize packages to each season’s top scorers.
 The team does not take in money in the form of a rake or any other manner.
 No money is carried over from the end of one season to the next.

 - What prize package is available?
-The price package for our top players includes payment of the $1,500 to an event at the upcoming World Series of Poker plus $500 in travel expenses.
+The price package for our top players includes payment of up to $1,500 as a buy-in to an event at the upcoming World Series of Poker plus up to $500 in travel expenses.
 The number of packages we offer each season depends on how many players join the team and participate.

 - Can I come just once or play just once to check it out?
 Yes, of course.
 You may come play with us just once to check us out, or just stop by one of our tournaments to see if you like the setup.
 There is no obligation to play in additional tournaments.
 If you don’t like our program, then you don’t have to play or come back.

 - What is this “point system” you use?
 The top finishers in each of our tournaments are awarded points on a sliding scale, based on the number of players in each tournament.
 The point allocation is modeled off of online and live poker tournament prize schedules.
 Details are available in the team’s rulebook, which can be downloaded at the top of this page.